SvenHerbers/XIAM-2NQ_Examples/README.md

 All molecular datasets were taken from the reference sources and refit using XIAM-2NQ.

 The **executable** in the main directory is compiled for up to 2 tops, Jmax=71, I1max=5/2, I2max=5/2, and up to 6 sets of parameters (set 1,2 and 3,4 as well as 5,6 available as vibrational states in Coriolis Coupling treatment).
-By adjusting the `iam.fi` in the source directory and recompiling these limits can be chaged.
+By adjusting the `iam.fi` in the source directory and recompiling these limits can be changed.
 For example cases where the `iam.fi` and thus the compiled executable deviate from these default settings, a recompiled executable together with the used pre-compilation setting file (`iam.fi`) is added to the directory of the example.

 Source code and detailed documentation, including a complete list of available fit parameters, is available at: